Jonathanwsr/landing-page/README.md

 # Deploy

-Ultilizeuno vercel a parte grátis para fazer no deploy do projeto apenas o fron end.
+O deploy dói feito no vercel a parte grátis para fazer no deploy do projeto apenas o fron end.

 ## Link do projeto